Stories from Naoh’ra Rabntah

 “And you’re supposed to be flipping through your textbooks,” Ben fired back, “not sticking your nose where it doesn’t belong.”

 “So?
 What’s he like?
-And don’t say ‘nice smile’—I want profession, red flags, and at least one bad tattoo.”
+And don’t say ‘nice smile’.
+I want profession, red flags, and at least one bad tattoo.”

-Ben raised his glass.
 “To nosy friends who don’t know when to quit.”

-Lucy tapped hers against it.
 “And to all the girls I tried to set you up with.”

-“Giving up your summer break for coding camp, huh?
-That’s a big move.
-Your dad’s proud, you know.
+“So you’re really doing this to yourself.”
+Matt smiled.
+“Your dad’s proud, you know.
 He couldn’t stop talking about it when he called.”

 “Wait,” Danny protested fondly.
 “Why is my dad calling his nephew instead of me?”